shayanea/Material_Toast/README.md

 # Material_Toast
 This Is My First Repository

-You Can Use This Library In Web Application & Mobile Application
+You Can Use This Library In Web & Mobile Applications

-For Notice User About What Is Done In Application
+To notice the user about the latest changes that are done in the application

 For Usage: Just Add Css & Js File To Your Html Page